• Home

 safe-mode-options

-Now if you are able to access the desktop of your windows OS, you can perform the following steps as per the probable cause.
+Now if you can access the desktop of your Windows OS, you can perform the following steps as per the probable cause.

 New Software.
 Navigate to control panel>programs & features and uninstall the latest software or the program after which the problem started to occur.

 Device Driver.
-Right-click on My-computer/This-PC and click on properties and now click on device manager and see if there is any exclamation mark or error showing in front of any device drivers.
+Right-click on My-computer/This-PC, click on properties and now click on device manager and see if any exclamation mark or error is showing in front of any device drivers.
 So select the problematic driver and uninstall it.

 Hardware Device.
 Unplug any newly installed hardware into the computer system.
 Sometimes, the incompatibility of hardware can cause BSOD.